Jianxin Shi, Ph.D

 Biography

-Jianxin Shi received a B.S. in mathematics and an M.S. in computer science from Beijing University in 2002.
-He received his Ph.D. in statistics from Stanford University under the supervision of Professor David O. Siegmund in 2006.
-Prior to joining NCI, Dr. Shi spent two years as a postdoctoral research fellow and one year as research scientist in Health Research and Policy (HRP) in the Department of Psychiatric and Behavior Science at Stanford University, working on genome-wide association studies of breast cancer, schizophrenia, and recurrent depression.
-Dr. Shi joined the DCEG Biostatistics Branch as a tenure-track principal investigator in August 2009.
-He was awarded scientific tenure by the NIH in 2016.
+Jianxin Shi received a Ph.D. in statistics from Stanford University, CA, in 2006, under the supervision of Professor David O. Siegmund.
+Prior to joining NCI, Dr. Shi spent two years as a postdoctoral research fellow and one year as a research scientist in the Department of Psychiatric and Behavior Science at Stanford, working on genome-wide association studies of breast cancer, schizophrenia, and depression.
+Dr. Shi joined the Biostatistics Branch as a tenure-track investigator in 2009, and was appointed senior investigator in 2016.

 Research Interests